How do I check out and check in items?

 Loan an Item

-1. Go to Fulfillment >> (Checkout/Checkin) Manage Patron Services
+1. Go to Fulfillment > Checkout/Checkin > Manage Patron Services

 2. Scan or manually type patron barcode or ID number (if manually typing, click on Go)

-3. By default you see Loans tab
+3. By default you will be in the Loans area

 4. Scan/enter item barcode into Scan Item Barcode field (if manually typing barcode, click on OK).
 Item is loaned to patron's account.

-5. Continue loaning addition items if needed
+5. Continue scanning additional items, if needed

 Returning Items